The club apiary is primarily a teaching resource to support training and development of our members, either hands-on at the apiary or via courses etc.

 Q: Will I need to bring my own bee suit / veil?

-A: Please bring your own suit/veil if you have one.
+Please bring your own suit/veil if you have one.
 We do have some spare jackets available for guests but these can not be guaranteed.

 Long-sleeved shirt, trousers(not skin-tight), wellies and a pair of clean washing up gloves are also advisable.